 NIH Director Collins optimistic on COVID-19 vaccine by year end

+Dr. Gary Disbrow, acting director of the Biomedical Advanced Research and Development Authority (BARDA), said that the U.S. government was trying to negotiate the lowest possible price for a vaccine.
+Still, he said that the country would likely have to pay more for any vaccine not developed with government funding.

+BARDA has provided funds for three vaccine candidates being developed under Operation Warp Speed by Moderna Inc MRNA.O, Johnson & Johnson JNJ.N and AstraZeneca Plc AZN.L.

-Speaking at a hearing held by a subcommittee of the Senate Committee on Appropriations, Collins also said the U.S. is also targeting having 1 million rapid, on-site tests per day some time around September to enable schools reopening and sports events.
+NIH's Collins also said in his testimony that the United States is targeting having 1 million rapid, on-site tests per day some time around September to enable schools to reopen and sports events.

 ((michael.erman@thomsonreuters.com; +1 646-223-6021; Reuters Messaging: michael.erman.thomsonreuters.com@thomsonreuters.net))